simduchaine/nancybilodeau-corpo/data_en/conference/smoothie.md

 ---
-title: Smoothies and super foods
+title: Smoothies and Superfoods
 id: smoothies
 thumbnail: "/uploads/smoothie.jpg"
 link: "#"

 ---

-Smoothies are a succulent way to consume our daily dose of fruits and vegetables.
-Basic recipes, ingredients and properties.
+Smoothies are a delicious way to consume our daily dose of fruits and vegetables.
+Learn basic recipes, ingredients, tricks and superfoods' power.